Skip to main content

 SpitJack PULSE Meat Injector Gun BBQ Marinade Kit

-The squeeze-handle design is a meaningful ergonomic improvement over traditional plunger syringes, reducing hand fatigue when you’re working through multiple injection points across a large cut.
-Everything needed for a season of cooking comes bundled in a storage and transport case: four needles, four cleaning brushes, replacement O-rings, and a 16-page illustrated guide to get you started.
+The SpitJack PULSE Meat Injector Gun is the complete-kit answer for pitmasters who want organized, leak-resistant flavor injection in a single package.
+Where budget injectors commonly fail at the needle hub and plunger seal, the PULSE addresses those points with a threaded needle hub, barrel nut system, silicone seals, and needle O-rings — a multi-layer design that prevents drips and messes during longer prep sessions.
+The squeeze-handle pistol grip is a meaningful ergonomic improvement over traditional plunger syringes, reducing hand fatigue when you’re working through multiple injection points on a large cut.
+Everything needed for a full season comes bundled in a storage and transport case: four needles, four cleaning brushes, replacement O-rings, and a 16-page illustrated guide.

 Highlights